JuliaExtremes/RatingCurves.jl/docs/src/tutorial/rcfit.md

 ```
 For more details on how this uncerainty is estimated, see the description of [`pint`](@ref).

-The confidence interval for the whole range of the rating curve can be plotted as follows:
+The confidence interval for the whole level range of the rating curve can be plotted as follows:
 ```@example SainteAnne
 h₀ = range(minimum(data.Level), stop=32, length=100)